glitchdoescode/ai-interviewer/SPEECH_README.md

 - **Speech-to-Text**: Record your voice responses and have them automatically transcribed
 - **Text-to-Speech**: Listen to the interviewer's responses in a natural-sounding voice
 - **Voice-Enabled CLI**: Conduct entire interviews using voice input/output
+- **Voice Activity Detection**: Smart recording that automatically stops when you pause
-- **Customizable Voice Settings**: Adjust recording duration, sample rate, and TTS voice
+- **Customizable Voice Settings**: Adjust silence detection parameters, sample rate, and TTS voice

 ## Prerequisites